techatin/techatin.github.io/about.md

 bios: Something about me that people might be interested in
 ---

-I am currently a highschool student in Singapore (though we call it JC, or Junior College, there).
+I am currently a highschool student in Singapore (though we call it JC, or Junior College, here).
 I am a programmer who loves mathematics and a mathematician(hopefully) who loves programming.
 This blog would generally be used to document programming or mathematics related things that I find intriguing, or experiences related to Informatics Olympiad.
 But of course, there might be rants or occasional humour(I have a bad sense of humour!) in case I feel like it.